Grampun/ics5114_jack_bugeja/README.md

 # Logging into your Viewing Account

 1. You will find the credentials for the GCP viewing account in the readMe I uploaded through the VLE
+2. Use the credentials provided to log into GCP: https://console.cloud.google.com/
-2. All of the GCP modules necessary for this assignment have been pinned to this account's sidebar:
+3. All of the GCP modules necessary for this assignment have been pinned to this account's sidebar:

 ![Screenshot 2023-05-21 at 11 29 12](https://github.com/Grampun/ics5114_jack_bugeja/assets/29627317/bb143509-b0d7-463c-a8ef-222627d69ae0)